MicrosoftDocs/architecture-center/docs/resiliency/index.md

 For more information, see [Retry Pattern][retry-pattern].

 ### Use a circuit breaker
 The Circuit Breaker pattern can prevent an application from repeatedly trying an operation that is likely to fail.
-The analogy is to a physical circuit breaker, a switch that interrupts the flow of current when a circuit is overloaded.
+This is similar to a physical circuit breaker, a switch that interrupts the flow of current when a circuit is overloaded.

 The circuit breaker wraps calls to a service.
 It has three states: